Little angel, go away

 He stood before a church.

-Smiling a little at the irony of a church holding something he needed, he checked the wrinkled piece of paper he held in his hand—an almost indecipherable map drawn in haste by a very harried citizen of the slums—to make sure he had the right place.
-Poor artwork aside, there was no mistaking that this was his intended location.
-Tucking the paper back into one of the interior pockets of his long black duster, he stepped forward and pushed open the large wooden door.
-It opened with a screech that spoke of age and dilapidation, and the sound echoed eerily throughout the interior of the building.
+Smiling a little at the fact that it was a church that held something he very much needed, he glanced down at the wrinkled piece of paper he held in his hand—an almost indecipherable map drawn in haste by a very harried citizen of the slums—to make sure he had the right place.
+Poor artwork aside, there was no mistaking that this was his intended destination.
+Tucking the paper back into one of the interior pockets of his long black coat, he stepped forward, laid his gloved hand flat against the large wooden door, and pushed.
+It opened with a reluctant screech that spoke of age and dilapidation and the sound echoed eerily throughout the interior of the building.

-He closed the door behind him—with another shriek to rival the first—and surveyed the interior.
+The door closed behind him with another shriek to rival the first.
+He took a moment to survey the dim interior.
 It was, as he'd guessed from the exterior, in a state of utter disrepair.
 The pews were scattered in great disarray, most of them broken.
 Sunlight, tinted from the few remaining intact stained glass windows, filtered through to illuminate what appeared to be a patch of flowers growing up through the broken wood planks of the floor.
-Standing in the midst of the flowers were two people, and he saw instantly that they were both alert to his presence.
+Standing in the midst of the flowers were two people and he noticed instantly that they were both alert to his presence.

-She was one of them, he realized a heartbeat later—the girl Mother had insisted he find.
-Clad in a worn and faded pink dress, with overlarge sturdy boots and a wooden staff, she regarded him with open curiosity.
+She was one of them, he realized a heartbeat later, the girl Mother had insisted he find.
+Clad in a worn and faded pink dress and overlarge sturdy boots, clutching a wooden staff, she regarded him with open, hesitant curiosity.
 The other, a lean blonde man with an enormous blade strapped across his back, he instantly recognized.
-He smiled then, an expression that was anything but friendly.
+He smiled then, a faint curve of the lips that was anything but friendly.

 The man's expression was both horrified and astonished.
 "Sephiroth?"